-9. Don't try to evaluate whether he's over-reacting.
+12. Don't try to evaluate whether he's over-reacting.
 Of course he's over-reacting!
-But remember that children experience
+But remember that children experience daily hurts

 and fears that they can't verbalize and that we don't even notice.
-They store them up and then look for an opportunity to "discharge"
+They store them up and then look for an opportunity to "discharge" them.
+So

-if your kid has a meltdown over the blue cup and you really can't go right now to get the red cup out of the car, it's ok to just lovingly welcome
+if your kid has a meltdown over the blue cup and you really can't go right now to get the blue cup out of the car, it's ok to just lovingly welcome

 his meltdown.
-Most of the time, it wasn't about the blue cup, or whatever he's demanding.
-When children get whiny and impossible to please,
+Most of the time, it wasn't about the cup, or whatever he's demanding.
+When children get whiny and impossible to please, they usually

 feel compassion for this struggling young person, she'll feel it and respond.
 Don't analyze, just empathize.
 "You really wanted that; I'm so sorry, Sweetie."
 Once

-help her surface those feelings by focusing again--repeatedly--on the original trigger: "I'm so sorry you can't have the _____ you want, Sweetie.
+her surface those feelings by focusing on the original trigger: "I'm so sorry you can't have the _____ you want, Sweetie.
 I'm sorry this is so hard."
 When

 our loving compassion meets her wound, that's when she collapses into our arms for a good cry.
 And all those upset feelings evaporate.

-11. AFTER he's calmed down, you can talk.
-Don't start by lecturing.
+14. AFTER he's calmed down, you can talk.
+Resist the urge to lecture.
 Tell a story to help him put this big wave of emotion in context.

 he just wants to change the subject, let him.
-You can circle back to bring closure later in the day or at bedtime, while you're snuggling.
-But most
+You can circle back to bring closure later in the day, while you're snuggling.
+But most young children

 WANT to hear the story of how they got mad and cried, as long as it's a story, not a lecture.
-It helps them understand themselves, and makes
+It helps them understand themselves, and makes them feel

-12. What about teaching?
+15. What about teaching?
 You don't have to do as much as you think.
-Your child knows what she did was wrong.
+Your child knows that what she did was wrong.
 It was those big feelings

-that made her feel like it was an emergency, and necessary to break the rule.
+that made her feel like it was an emergency, so that she had to break the rule about being kind.
 By helping her with the emotions, you're making a

-learn that while he can't always get what he wants, he can always get something better -- someone who loves and accepts all of him, including the yucky
+can't always get what he wants, but he has something better -- someone who loves and accepts all of him, including the yucky parts like disappointment

-parts like rage and disappointment.
+and anger.
 He'll have learned that emotions aren't dangerous -- they can be tolerated without acting on them, and they pass.
 Gradually, he'll learn

-to to verbalize his feelings even when he's furious.
+to to verbalize his feelings and needs without attacking the other person -- even when he's furious.